Modification & Child Custody Lawyers in Houston

-Courts are not anxious to revisit child custody arrangements once a final order is entered, so you need a very good reason to ask a judge to take a second look and change a child custody order.
+Courts are not anxious to revisit child custody arrangements once there is a final order in place.
+You need a very good reason to ask a judge to take a second look and change a child custody order.

 In Texas, there are a few situations in which you can request a modification, such as:

-- The child files a written request to live with the other parent once they reach a certain age
+- The child files a written request to live with the other parent once they reach a certain age, and

 - There has been a material and substantial change in circumstances warranting modification of the underlying order.